This step-by-step guide will show you how easy it is to create a database in MySQL by using MySQL Workbench GUI.

-First, launch the MySQL Workbench and click on the button as shown in the following screenshot to setup a new connection.
+First, launch the MySQL Workbench and click on the button shown in the following screenshot to set up a new connection.

 MySQL Workbench will display a dialog window.
-Type the password for the MySQL root user, check the “Save password in keychen”, and click OK button.
+Type the password for the MySQL root user, check the “Save password in keychain,” and click the “OK” button.

 Now we are ready to create the new database in MySQL.
 MySQL Workbench opens the window as shown in the following screenshot.
 Click the “Create a new schema in the connected server” button from the toolbar.

-In the the following window you need to enter the “Schema name” and click the Apply button.
+You need to enter the “Schema name” in the following window and click the “Apply” button.

-In MySQL, schema is synonymous with database.
-Creating a new schema also means creating a new database in MySQL.
+In MySQL, a schema is synonymous with a database.
+Therefore, creating a new schema also means creating a new database in MySQL.

-Click on the arrow to the right of Administration to switch to the Schemas tab.
-You’ll see the new database created and showed in the Schemas tab.
+Click on the arrow to the right of “Administration” to switch to the “Schemas” tab.
+You’ll see the new database created and shown in the “Schemas” tab.

-After completing this tutorial, you should have a sense of how to create a database in MySQL using MySQL Workbench GUI.
-As we have seen above, it is pretty easy.
+After completing this tutorial, you should have a sense of creating a database in MySQL using MySQL Workbench GUI.
+As we have seen above, it is pretty straightforward.